Ride-The-Lightning/RTL/.github/docs/Contributing.md

 ##### Create a Pull Request
 * Create a new branch on the github to push your updated code.
 * Commit your updates into the newly created branch.
-* Create a new pull request once you are satisfied with your updates to be merged into the `release`/`master` branch with details of your updates and submit it for the review.
+* Create a new pull request once you are satisfied with your updates to be merged into the `release` branch with details of your updates and submit it for the review.

 ##### Caution about adding new libraries
 * We are conservative in adding new dependencies to the repository.
 Do your best to not add any new libraries on RTL.
 We believe this is the best strategy to keep the software safe from vulnerabilites.